sajanra/assignment/README.md

 If you run on server :
 ----------------------

-`   First i build the application by right clicking on project run as -> maven build  after build the project a jar or war file come
+`       First you need to build the application by right-clicking on the project and running it as a Maven build.
+After building the project, a jar or war file comes into the target folder.

-	into the target folder and then upload this jar on a folder of specific server then copy then open the putty for specific server
+	And then upload this jar to a folder on a specific server, then copy it, and after then open the Linux terminal or the putty for the specific

-	and first in this we copy the jar file in specific location and then execute supervisorctl command and after then write command for restart the project like restart and project name and then we see the current log that application start or not or any exception come or not by tail -f log folder name and log file name.
+	server, and first in this we copy the jar file to a specific location and then execute the supervisorctl command, and after then write the command to restart the project, like restart and project name, and then we need to see the current log to check the application starts or not by tailing the log.

-	cp /home/development/agent-services.jar
-	supervisorctl
+	Here some below command which is use to run the project :

+	cp /home/development/agent-services.jar : cp command is use to copy the project's jar file server location

+	supervisorctl : supervisorctl commannd is allows you to start, stop, restart, and monitor processes as services.

-	restart agent-services
+	restart agent-services : restart command is used to restart the project.

-	tail -f /var/log/trace/agent-services.log
+	tail -f /var/log/trace/agent-services.log : tail -f command is used to see the live log.